The German A7V Tank is a behemoth of the First World War

 first-ever tank battle, against the British Mark IV.
 We’ll be releasing a free scenario soon allowing you to recreate the battle of Villers Bretonneux yourself, as well.

 We’re now nearly at the end of the miniatures we promised for our Kickstarter stretch goals - but there is plenty more to come from 1918.
 It was a world war, after all, not a battle just between the Brits and the Germans!
-We've just announced our prelaunch page for Allies on the Aisne, our upcoming Kickstarter that'll round off 1918: Spring Offensive with a range of 28mm French and American miniatures.
+There’s a new Kickstarter project waiting in the wings to bring us the French Republican Army and the American Expeditionary Force - sign up for the prelaunch page here!

 Follow us on Instagram and Facebook for more news when it drops - and sign up to the newsletter to stay in touch.